archiehull/Programming-Portfolio-1/Summative Assessment 2.md

 ## Nested Conditions
 Using the "Cinema Application" - the use of nested conditions can be demonstrated.

-By using if tatements within if statements, the program can operate more efficiently by limiting the amount of repetition in the code.
+By using if statements within if statements, the program can operate more efficiently by limiting the amount of repetition in the code.

 | Test Number | Input | Output |
 |---|---|---|